silicakes/myQuery/README.md

 Not sure whether this is going somewhere, but it might be of use to some curious minds,

-so i'll try keep everything documented.
+so i'll try keep everything documented inside the source code itself.